65-Hour Adaptive and Trauma-Informed Yoga Teacher Training

 Absolutely.
 MTY is deeply committed to ongoing support for adaptive and trauma-informed yoga teachers.
 You’ll have access to:

-• Mentorship and regular check-ins with Stefanie, lead teachers, and past graduates
+• Mentorship and regular check-ins with Stefanie, head teachers, and past graduates

 • Team trainings and continuing education sessions